-We continue with a visit to the Aragonese Castle designed at the end of the fifteenth century by Ferdinando II d’Argona to Francesco di Giorgio Martini to adapt the previous Byzantine fortress to modern military needs due to the invention of firearms.
-The high medieval towers, useful for a plumbing defense with drains for boulders or boiling liquids and narrow slits for archers, were replaced by low and massive round towers, which could resist cannon shots and equipped with ramps and openings for mouths from fire.
+We continue with a visit to the Aragonese Castle designed at the end of the fifteenth century by Ferdinando II d’Aragona to Francesco di Giorgio Martini to adapt the previous Byzantine fortress to modern military needs due to the invention of firearms.
+The high medieval towers, useful for a plumbing defense with drains for boulders or boiling liquids and narrow loopholes for archers, were replaced by low and massive round towers, which could resist cannon shots and equipped with ramps and openings for mouths from fire.

 Set up in the rooms of the sixteenth-century Archbishop’s Seminary of Taranto in the Old City.
-The museum was inaugurated on May 6, 2011, by Archbishop Benigno Luigi Papa .
+The museum was inaugurated on May 6, 2011 by Archbishop Benigno Luigi Papa .
 The Mu.di spread over 4 floors, with a basement, with remains of an ancient iapigio village, the ground floor which includes a 100-seat auditorium, a multipurpose room (restoration laboratory, multimedia library, meeting room), and the first and second floor, where the thematic sections are located: Liturgical, Christological, Marian, Saints, Religious Orders and Confraternities, Cathedral and Archbishops.
 The exhibition contains over 300 works spanning a time span from the seventh to the twentieth century, including sacred furnishings, relics, paintings and sculptures of exceptional cultural value.
-These are mostly from churches no longer open to worship, or from the “Tesoro di San Cataldo” and from the archdiocese’s patrimony.
-Among the main works preserved there is the treasure of San Cataldo with the golden cross found on the chest of the Saint during the excavations of the 11th century cathedral, the topaz of King Ferdinando II, a Brazilian topaz by Andrea Cariello , paintings by Nicola Porta’s Madonna della Salute, paintings by the Madonna dell’Assunta by Serafino Elmo, Il sogno di San Giuseppe of Corrado Giaquinto, Ecce Homo by Paolo De Matteis and ancient reliquaries containing the tongue of San Cataldo and the blood of San Vito.
-Recently the Mu.di. it was enriched by the contemporary art paintings on religious subjects donated by Archbishop Benigno Papa.
+These are mostly from churches no longer open to worship, or from the “Tesoro di San Cataldo” and from the archdiocese patrimony.
+Among the main works preserved there is the treasure of San Cataldo with the golden cross found on the chest of the Saint during the excavations of the 11th century cathedral, the topaz of King Ferdinand II, a Brazilian topaz by Andrea Cariello , paintings by Nicola Porta’s Madonna della Salute, paintings by the Madonna dell’Assunta by Serafino Elmo, Il sogno di San Giuseppe di Corrado Giaquinto, Ecce Homo by Paolo De Matteis and ancient reliquaries containing the language of San Cataldo and the blood of San Vito.
+Recently the Mu.di. it was enriched by the contemporary paintings of religious subjects donated by Archbishop Benigno Papa.

 The ancient Ipogeo Frantoio is located in via Cava, a road built after the 10th century by the Byzantines on the site of the ancient Greek acropolis.
 Here most of the residential and production structures were quarried in the original calcarenitic tuff bank.
 The name of the street, moreover, suggests that the site was originally a stone quarry.
 Along this road route, which only in the 14th century will be defined as the “public road”, many cave environments have been found, such as the medieval furnaces, the walkways of the patrol path of the Byzantine walls and some oil mills.
 The Norman oil mill, renovated by the Municipality of Taranto and made available to the public, dates back to the year one thousand.
-It is the only one to be located in the city, and it is excavated in the rock, a constant of the Ionic arc justified by the fact that the caves maintained an optimal constant temperature for the production of oil.
-Inside the site there are in fact many millstones for the first pressing and the wells for the collection and decantation of the oil.
-A graphic, photographic and pictorial exhibition has been set up on the site by the students of the artistic high school “Calò” (home of Taranto), on some significant places in the old city.
-A work done with commitment and passion because we are aware that “without the memory of the past, there can never be the positive future that we hope for our city”, say the students.
+It is the only one to be located in the city, and is excavated in the rock, a constant of the Ionic arc justified by the fact that the caves maintained an optimal constant temperature for the production of oil.
+Inside the site there are in fact many machines for the first pressing and the wells for the collection and decantation of the oil.
+A graphic, photographic and pictorial exhibition has been set up on the site by the students of the artistic high school “Calò” (Taranto site), on some significant places of the old city.
+A work carried out with commitment and passion, because we are aware that “without the memory of the past, there can never be the positive future that we hope for our city”, say the students.

-Built shortly after the mid-eighteenth century, the building was enlarged and rearranged in various stages, starting in 1903, the era of the reconstruction of the facades based on a design by Guglielmo Calderini, while the northern wing was designed by Carlo Ceschi and built between 1935 and 1941.
+Built shortly after the mid-eighteenth century, the building was enlarged and rearranged in various stages, starting in 1903, the era of reconstruction of the facades based on a design by Guglielmo Calderini, while the northern wing was designed by Carlo Ceschi and built between 1935 and 1941.